lgatto/2017_09_25_OpenScience_EPFL/slides.md

 * Sign the Declaration on Research Assessment ([DORA](http://www.ascb.org/dora/))
 * Positively value the commitment of open research and publishing practices
-* Endorse immediate open publishing and 100% OA, and pre-print
+* Endorse immediate open publishing and 100% OA, and pre-prints
 * Endorse, support and promote the open publication of data and other scientific outputs such as software.
 * Educate researchers about publishing practices
 * Be transparent about costs of publishing